ELECTRONIC PARKING BRAKE

 - when the driver’s door is opened;

-To confirm that the electronic parking brake is applied, the message “Parking Brake ON” and warning light } on the instrument panel and warning light 2 on the switch 3 light up.
+To confirm that the electronic parking brake is applied, the message “Parking Brake ON” is displayed, the } warning light appears on the instrument panel and the 3 warning light appears on the 4 switch.

 Assisted operation (continued)

 Note: in some situations (electronic parking brake failure, manual release of the parking brake, etc.), a beep sounds and the message “WARNING: Apply Parking Brake” appears on the instrument panel to warn you that the electronic parking brake has been released.